orta/robb.is/_posts/2011-02-21-vib-ribboff.md

 ---
 layout:      project
 title:       Vib Ribboff
 category:    working-on
+description: A browser based rhythm game
 ---

 Vib Ribboff was my submission for the Music Hackday in New York in early 2011.
 It is a browser based clone of an old Playstation game called [Vib Ribbon][vib_ribbon].